 Setting Attempt to quit prohibited applications: See Prohibited Processes Section.

 Third party applications and processes which are permitted to run during an exam.
 Permitted applications show up in the application chooser, they can be used during an exam in addition to the SEB browser.

-Using permitted processes is not yet functional in SEB 2.1.3 for macOS.
+Using permitted processes is not supported in SEB for macOS.
 You can define and edit permitted processes for SEB for Windows here.